Wraethh/Checkpoint-4-Le-Panier-des-Dunes/README.md

 - I'd like to add a _Gallery_ section where people could see how and where the vegetables are produced.
 - A proper way to place orders could be a great thing to have also.
 - Following the last idea, setting up an online payment feature would be a nice addition.
+- Finally, there is room for improvement on the authentication part as for now there is no token refresh logic.

 ## 🖼️ Screenshots